How to Introduce Yourself in an Email

 |

-Spike also included Collaborative Notes that are always synced and backed up, so you can easily take notes about your conversations with potential clients so you can easily reference back to previous conversations.
+Spike also includes Collaborative Notes that are always synced and backed up, so you can easily take notes about your conversations with potential clients so you can easily reference back to previous conversations.